Tuesday, February 06, 2024

 Read about my previous trips to Shadow Lake Lodge in the summer and autumn seasons:

-It's a fun ski out on Sunday!
+It's a fun ski out!
 Mostly downhill all the way to the parking lot

 Disclaimer: My trip to the lodge was hosted in partnership with Shadow Lake Lodge and the Alpine Club of Canada.
 As always, all words and opinions are my own and I wasn't paid for writing this story.